-I finally found the perfect wire for my needs and started making the trees in abundance.
+I finally found the perfect one for my needs and started making the trees in abundance.
 (I always do things in abundance when I’m learning something.)

 It was the same as when I first learned bonsai, I knew the only way to get better was through perpetual practice.”

 Notice that Ken does not skimp when it comes to his tiny bonsai containers.

 Many of them are from Jim Barrett, well known California bonsai potter (especially famous for his quality shohin and mame bonsai pots.)

 Since his very first trees, Ken has been busy experimenting and perfecting his technique.

 “Just as it is in bonsai, it takes a lot of time and practice to understand the material and respect it.
 While my passion is still with live bonsai trees, these help me hone my styling skills and I never get bored learning anything related to bonsai.”

 While Tony Tickle (British bonsai artist) was giving programs in Israel (Jerusalem Botanical Gardens bonsai exhibit 2012), he met Amihay Yehizkiyahu.

 'Ami' had some of his wire tree sculpture in the exhibit.